Orthopedic Clinical Research

-Physician researchers from the University of Maryland Department of Orthopaedics are involved in more than 17 orthopaedic clinical trials and grants totaling $45 million.
-The Department currently ranks 4th by Blue Ridge Institute for Medical Research in funding for orthopaedic departments of public medical schools.
+Physician scientists at the University of Maryland Department of Orthopedics are involved in more than 17 orthopedic clinical trials and grants totaling $45 million.
+The Blue Ridge Institute for Medical Research currently has the department ranked third in funding for orthopedic departments of public medical schools.

-Read below for details about our clinical studies and grants.
+Read details below about our current clinical studies and research grants.

 Veteran's Administration Career Development Award

-Natalie L. Leong, MD, associate professor of orthopaedics, was awarded this career development award to support her efforts to study the role of peri vascular stem cells in ligament and tendon healing.
+Natalie L. Leong, MD, was awarded this career development award $1.6 million over five years to study the role of perivascular stem cells in ligament and tendon healing.

 OREF Soft Tissue Repair and Regeneration Sports Medicine Grant In Honor of Russell F. Warren, MD

-Natalie L. Leong, MD is the principal investigator for the research award "Therapeutic Application of Perivascular Stem Cells to Rotator Cuff Repair”.
-Grant funds are raised by the Orthopaedic Research and Education Foundation (OREF).
+Natalie L. Leong, MD, is the principal investigator for the $225K research award "Therapeutic Application of Perivascular Stem Cells to Rotator Cuff Repair" from the Orthopaedic Research and Education Foundation (OREF).